 Returning to school after the coronavirus lockdownPublished Date: 04 Sep 2020

-Even in normal times, the return to school after the summer holidays can bring all sorts of challenges for deaf children and young people.
+Even in normal times, the return to school after a break can bring all sorts of challenges for deaf children and young people.

 This checklist is most relevant for children who are in a mainstream school.
 However, if your child is in a different type of education setting, many of these questions may still be helpful.

 You can also take a look at our infographic which summarises the below checklist.